-These group provisions which are individually insignificant, which include:
+The group provisions which are individually insignificant, include:

 - interest on fund seizures.
 South Wales Police holds third party funds, seized from individuals arrested, which are being held subject to further investigations of a criminal matter.
 Depending on the outcome the funds are potentially repayable with interest; - backdated claims relating to the continued deduction of Employment Support Allowance from police injury benefits.
-A provision of £0.2M remains at the year end with £0.4M paid in relation to these claims in 2016/17; and - time off in lieu (TOIL) for Police Officers who leave the Force but have accrued an amount 'owed' to them to be normally taken as time off duty.
-The amount owed crystalizes when they leave generating a cash payment to them.
+A provision of £0.2M remains at the year end with £0.03M paid in relation to these claims in 2017/18; - time off in lieu (TOIL) for Police Officers who leave the Force but have accrued an amount 'owed' to them to be normally taken as time off duty.
+The amount owed crystalizes when they leave generating a cash payment to them; and. - The non-consolidated pay award of 1%, which amounts to £0.7M.